Bairdo/gasket/docs/README.authenication.md

 - For the rule 'name' field, please do not use 'd1x' or 'redir41x' as rules which match are treated specially internally.
 - Change the mac address '08:00:27:00:03:02' to the mac address of the server that hostap is running on.
 It should be possible to run multiple hostap servers and load balance them via changing the 'actions: dl_dst: <mac_address>' of some of the port acls (untested).

+The base directoy contains the file rules.yaml. rules.yaml contains the rules to apply when a user successfully logs on.

 ##### HTTPServer.py
 The faucet repository contains HTTPServer.py which is used as the 'proxy' between the authentication servers and faucet.